wandss/WandsReactGrid/README.md

 6. Remove columns.
 7. Hide Columns.
 8. Tries to format values like, datetime and numbers to the browsers locale.
-9. Each line (row) of the grid can have a different color.
+9. Sets a specific color for each line (row), in the grid.
 10. Replaces **boolean** values by glyphicons when required.

 ### Usage: